Cleadon girl sings praises of university help scheme

 Beth, a former student at Newcastle College, gained relevant experience and insight in a highly competitive industry.

-Joy Monks, Senior Lecturer in Television Production, added: “This placement has opened a number of avenues of employment for her and given her a greater breadth of knowledge.
+Joy Monks, Senior Lecturer in Television Production, added: “This placement has opened a number of avenues of employment for her and a greater knowledge.”

-“It has also given her the opportunity to network with professionals in the industry that she would not normally have had access to – those most likely to employ her once she has gained her degree.”